 CERTIFICATE OF LIS PENDENS

 A certificate which may be filed on title to real property indicating that a law suit is pending which may have an impact upon the ownership of the property.

-A term commonly used to refer to the courtroom where interim applications will be heard by a Justice of the Court of Queen’s Bench, relying on affidavit evidence.
+A term commonly used to refer to the courtroom where interim applications will be heard by a Justice of the Court of King’s Bench, relying on affidavit evidence.